treneff/static_dynamic_testing_python/part_1_docs/testing_task_1.md

   def check_for_ace(self, card):
+  # use comparison operator instead of an assigment operator
     if card.value = 1:
       return True
+  # missing colon from else statement
     else
       return False

+  # typo in declaring the name of the method- should be def instead of dif
+  # missing comma between card1 and card2
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
+    # the statement returns card instead of card1
     return card
   else:
     return card2